Giethoorn, the Netherlands, is a charming village in the province of Overijssel, and a must-visit place if you’re traveling to the country.

 This small hidden town has a magical appeal, but don’t fool yourself.
 It’s a hidden village, but it is so tiny that it doesn’t need many tourists to get crowded.

-Where to stay in Giethoorn
+Where to Stay in Giethoorn

 There are plenty of options for accommodation in Giethoorn and I’ll list some here.

 For budget travelers, I recommend the Black Sheep Hostel, right in the heart of the village.
 It has super good reviews and a simple – yet cool – decoration

-How to get to Giethoorn, Netherlands
+How to Get to Giethoorn, Netherlands

 Getting to Giethoorn By Car